apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 ### Introductory Tutorials

 These are step by step guides to introduce new users to a project.
-A successful introductory tutorial successfully get the user engaged with the software without necessarily explaining why the software works the way it does.
-Those explanations can be saved for other document types; the introductory tutorial focuses on a successful first experience.
+An introductory tutorial is designed to get a user engaged with the software without necessarily explaining why the software works the way it does.
+Those explanations can be saved for other document types.
+An introductory tutorial focuses on a successful first experience.
 These are the most important docs to turning newcomers into new users and developers.
 A fully end-to-end tutorial, from installing TVM and supporting ML software, to creating and training a model, to compiling to different architectures will give a new user the opportunity to use TVM in the most efficient way possible.
+A tutorial teaches a beginner something they need to know.
+This is in contrast with a how-to, which is meant to be an answer to a question that a user with some experience would ask.

 Tutorials need to be repeatable and reliable, because the lack of success means a user will look for other solutions.